 The APA Publication Manual is the style manual of choice for writers, researchers, editors, students, and educators in the social and behavioral sciences, natural sciences, nursing, communications, education, business, engineering, and other fields.
 The Pace Libraries own several copies of the new APA manual as well as the previous editions.
 Check with your professor to confirm whether the 7th edition or the 6th edition should be consulted.

 MLA style is used mostly by students of the humanities, particularly English, comparative literature, and the performing arts.
 MLA puts out two publications, each of which cover more or less the same material, but with slightly different emphases.
-The MLA Style Manual can be found in the stacks at Birnbaum and in the Reference sections at Mortola and the Law Library.
-The MLA Handbook is on reserve at Birnbaum and Mortola, and also in the Reference sections at Mortola and the Law Library.
+The MLA Style Manual is geared more towards graduate students and faculty.
+The MLA Handbook, more well known, is usually the choice for undergraduates.

-The AMA Manual of Style is on reserve at Birnbaum and in the reference section at Mortola.
+The 11h edition of the AMA Manual of Style is on reserve at Beekman and in the Reference collection at Mortola.

 AMA is an author-number style, which means a number is placed in the text to correspond to the author name(s) in the reference list, which are listed numerically in order of appearance.
 A Guide to Citing the AMA Manual of Style is available online.

 The International Committee of Medical Journal Editors (ICMJE) offers guidance to authors in its publication Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals (ICMJE Recommendations).
 A list of journals that follow the ICMJE recommendations is here.